salt-formulas/salt-formula-gitlab/README.rst

             enabled: true
             description: some tex2

-Gitlab repository enforcement from client side using token with import url repository and deploy keys and hooks.
+Gitlab repository enforcement with import url repository and deploy keys and hooks.

 .. code-block:: yaml